p-slash/lyspeq/README.md

     per chunk.
 + `DynamicChunkNumber` (int):
     Dynamiccaly chunk spectra into this number when > 1.
 Off by default.
++ `MaximumForestLength` (double, default: 3.5e4):
+    Maximum length of the forest to use in dynamic chunking.
+Accurate values enable a consistent maximum length of each chunk.
+The max forest length of each chunk will be this / `DynamicChunkNumber`.
 + `TurnOffBaseline` (int):
     Turns off the fiducial signal matrix if > 0.
 Fid is on by default.
 + `SmoothLnkLnP` (int):